Leen-ak/Leen-ak/README.md

 # Hello!
-I am Leen Aboukhalil a passionate software development, with a strong focus on creating innovative solutions that address real-world challenges.
+I am Leen Aboukhalil a passionate software developer, with a strong focus on creating innovative solutions that address real-world challenges.
 My goal is to contribute to impactful projects that drive progress and make a positive difference.
-I am committed to continuously learning and expanding my skill set to stay at the forefront of technological advancements, while striving to deliver high-quality, efficient, and scalable solutions.
+I am committed to continuously learning and expanding my skill set to stay at the forefront of technological advancements while striving to deliver high-quality, efficient, and scalable solutions.

 ## What I’m currently working on
-- Real-Time Chat Application
+- E-commerce website with database

 ## 💻 Technologies & Tools
 ### **Languages**